-Not only will it keep the kids active at the party, but it will help them burn off the energy from the cake.
+It will keep the kids active at the party, but it will help them burn off the energy from the cake.

 Get a gold disco ball and spraypaint some cheap heart-shaped glasses for guests to wear.

-Your golden birthday disco can just be a portion of the party, or it can be the overarching theme, complete with costumes.
+Your golden birthday disco can be a portion of the party or the overarching theme, complete with costumes.

-To keep both the adults and kids entertained during the party, you should go for a professional DJ who can provide a great music mix suitable for all ages.
+To keep both the adults and kids entertained during the party, you should hire a professional DJ who can provide a great music mix suitable for all ages.